wxwern/clarity/README.md

 ![](showcase/screenshot_v3.png)

 You can perform some basic customisation of its style via the `lib/settings.jsx` file, while preserving its design language.
-For example, you can choose a minimal design mode, and toggle between top and bottom alignment:
+For example, you can choose a minimal design mode, adjust the sizes and toggle between top and bottom alignment:

 ![](showcase/screenshot_v3_2.png)